Terms of Reference

 - an ability to act as a credible spokesperson

-- experience in managing a wide range of relationships including secretariat, community, and Minister relations.
+- experience in managing a wide range of relationships, including Secretariat, community, and Ministerial relations.

 Appointment to the NZSL Board

-15. The Minister for Disability Issues (“the Minister”) will recommend appointments to the Cabinet Appointments and Honours Committee after considering advice from a selection panel convened by the Office for Disability Issues.
+The Minister for Disability Issues (the Minister) will recommend appointments to the Cabinet Appointments and Honours Committee after considering advice from a selection panel convened by the Office for Disability Issues.

-Cabinet will be notified of the appointments to the NZSL Board.
+Cabinet will be notified of the appointments to the Board.

-Members of the NZSL Board may be removed if they:
+Members of the Board may be removed if they:

 - are adjudicated bankrupt